Are there any Singapore landmarks perfect for use in video games? Of course there are!

 7. Fort Canning Arts Centre

-Perched atop quiet Fort Canning Hill in the heart of the civil district, Fort Canning Arts Centre is another relic of Singapore’s colonial past.
+Perched atop quiet Fort Canning Hill in the heart of the civic district, Fort Canning Arts Centre is another relic of Singapore’s colonial past.
 Originally a British army barracks, the building was utilised by the Singapore Armed Forces following independence before conversion into squash courts and offices in the 70s.
 Nowadays, it’s a performance ground for various art festivals and events.
 An example being the highly popular Shakespeare in the Park performances

 Strictly speaking, Fort Canning Arts Centre ought not to be on this list.
 Most locals wouldn’t think of it if asked about Singapore landmarks.
 Yet, consider this.
 This is still a building that’s near a hundred years old; a large house on a hill too.
 If you’ve visited Fort Canning outside of festival days, you’d know how quiet the vicinity is as well.